Jo Johnson criticizes previous governments for legacy of poor university finances - ExBulletin

 A poll commissioned by the Higher Education Policy Institute in October, before the government's announcement on tuition fee increases, found that almost a third of students feared their university would become insolvent.

-In total, 31% say they are quite or very worried about the financial situation of their institution.
+In total, 31% say they are “fairly worried” or “very worried” about the financial situation of their institution.

-Lady Undercliffe, a Labor colleague, said there was a widespread understanding among peers that university funding was not structurally sustainable and this had impacted on university research.
+Lady Undercliffe, a Labor colleague, said there was a widespread understanding among her peers that university funding was “structurally unsustainable” and that this had impacted university research.

 She added that the student maintenance allowance should be reintroduced and that in the long term tuition fees and student loans should be linked to inflation.